 PKP Preservation Network (PN)

-J-HyTEL participates in the PKP Preservation Network (PN, which provides free preservation services for OJS journals.
-The PKP PN securely stores all content published in J-HyTEL, ensuring long-term access.
+The Journal of Hypermedia & Technology-Enhanced Learning participates in the PKP Preservation Network (PN), which provides free preservation services for OJS journals.
+The PKP PN securely stores all content published in the Journal of Hypermedia & Technology-Enhanced Learning, ensuring long-term access.
 Content archived in the PKP PN system remains accessible to participating libraries and repositories.

 LOCKSS (Lots of Copies Keep Stuff Safe)

-J-HyTEL participates in the LOCKSSprogram, which securely archives published content across multiple participating libraries.
-LOCKSS guarantees the preservation of journal content, even in the event of server failure or journal discontinuation.
-The LOCKSS Publisher Manifest facilitates content distribution to libraries and repositories, ensuring the security and accessibility of J-HyTEL’s articles.
+The Journal of Hypermedia & Technology-Enhanced Learning participates in the LOCKSS program, which securely archives published content across multiple participating libraries.
+LOCKSS guarantees the preservation of journal content, even in server failure or journal discontinuation.
+The LOCKSS Publisher Manifest facilitates content distribution to libraries and repositories, ensuring the security and accessibility of the Journal of Hypermedia & Technology-Enhanced Learning’s articles.

 Website Archive